Computing the noncommutative inner rank by means of operator-valued free probability theory: Introduction

 \section{Introduction}

 We will address the question how to compute the rank of matrices in noncommuting variables.
-The classical, commuting, version of this is usually called the \emph{Edmonds' problem}: given a square matrix, where the entries are linear functions in commuting variables, one should decide whether this matrix is invertible over the field of rational functions; more general, one should calculate the rank of the matrix over the field of rational functions.
+The classical, commuting, version of this is usually called the \emph{Edmonds' problem} and goes back to \cite{Edmonds67}: given a square matrix, where the entries are linear functions in commuting variables, one should decide whether this matrix is invertible over the field of rational functions; more general, one should calculate the rank of the matrix over the field of rational functions.

 What we will consider here is a noncommutative version of this, where commuting variables are replaced by noncommuting ones; the usual rational functions are replaced by noncommutative rational functions (aka free skew field); and the commutative rank is replaced by the inner rank.
-The free skew field is a quite complicated object; there is no need for us to delve deeper into its theory, as we can and will state the problem in terms of the rank -- for this we just have to deal with polynomials instead of rational functions.
-(Note however, that this relies on the non-trivial fact that the inner rank of our matrix over noncommutative polynomials is the same as its inner rank over noncommutative rational functions -- a fact which is actually not true in the commutative setting!)
+The free skew field is a quite complicated object; there is no need for us to delve deeper into its theory, as we can and will state the problem in terms of the rank.
+For more information on the Edmonds' problem and its noncommutative version we refer to the first section of \cite{GGOW19}; in particular, this contains descriptions and references for the various incarnations of the free field, its rank and the equivalent characterizations of the fullness of such noncommutative matrices.